Coronavirus and horses

 Despite recent media reports, there is no evidence that animals can pass coronavirus to people.
 However, as a precaution you should follow good hygiene routines including washing your hands before and after any contact with your pet, its food and bedding.

-You should also adhere to the government’s social distancing guidelines and any national or local restrictions.
+You should also adhere to any national or local restrictions.
 This includes where you keep your animal in livery or on private land.

 Speak with your yard manager

-If your horse is kept at a yard, speak with your yard manager to understand the plans and any restrictions in place during this period.
+If your horse is kept at a yard, speak with your yard manager to understand the plans and any restrictions in place.

 Visiting your horse